Gohlub/slop/README.md

 ```

 ## Contribution

-This project won't be accepting contributions at this point.
-I will make sure to update the README should that change.
+Not accepting contributions at this time.